wizkidweb/PHP-Mustache-MVC-Framework/README.md

 I won't describe in-depth all of the features of Mustache (see link above), but there are some added features from the PMMVC Framework.
 One is global partials.
 Each template can have as many partials as you want, but the partials located in **views/_global/partials/** can be accessed by any template.
 By default, the globals are a header and footer that include the jQuery and Bootstrap libraries and stylesheets.

 ### The Registry
 The Registry is a way for your MVC application to access many of the features of the PMMVC.
 It can be accessed in your controllers with `$this->registry`.
-Database access, templating systems, models, configuration, and controller information is stored here.
+Database access, templating systems, configuration, and controller information is stored here.
 You can add and remove things from the Registry, which allows the rest of the application to access them.

 ## JavaScript access with AJAX
 This framework works hand-in-hand with JavaScript and AJAX, with each controller natively supporting AJAX POST calls.
 To receive an AJAX call, simply add the `onAjax()` method to your controller class: